Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Meals

-Dinner (x10)Breakfast (x12)Lunch (x4)Colombo: Settle into the rhythm of Sri Lanka with a rooftop dinner.
-As the city stretches out before you, join your Travel Director and fellow guests in raising a toast to the journey ahead.
-Enjoy a menu thoughtfully crafted from seasonal, locally sourced ingredients, offering a taste of the island’s rich culinary traditions.Habarana: Welcomed by the local community, take a guided walk through the farmlands of Hiriwadunna, where fresh vegetables, fruit and spices thrive under traditional cultivation methods.
-Enjoy an open-air lunch featuring authentic Sri Lankan dishes, prepared with ingredients sourced straight from the fields.
-As you dine, hear stories of sustainable farming practices and the deep-rooted traditions that shape rural life.Dambulla: Gather for a traditional Sri Lankan barbecue, where fragrant spices and fresh local ingredients take centre stage.
-Enjoy a selection of grilled specialities, expertly prepared over an open flame.
+Dinner (x10)Breakfast (x12)Lunch (x4)Colombo: Get to know your Travel Director and fellow travellers over a rooftop dinner.
+As the city stretches out before you, raise a toast to the journey ahead.
+You’ll enjoy a menu thoughtfully crafted from seasonal, locally sourced ingredients, offering a taste of the island’s rich culinary traditions.Habarana: Welcomed by the local community, take a guided walk through the farmlands of Hiriwadunna, where fresh vegetables, fruit and spices thrive under traditional cultivation methods.
+Enjoy an outdoor lunch featuring authentic Sri Lankan dishes, prepared with ingredients sourced straight from the fields.
+As you dine, you’ll hear stories of sustainable farming practices and the deep-rooted traditions that shape rural life.Dambulla: Gather for a traditional Sri Lankan barbecue, where fragrant spices and fresh local ingredients take centre stage.
+You’ll enjoy a selection of grilled specialities, expertly prepared over an open flame.
 The rich aromas and bold flavours reflect the island’s culinary heritage, creating a relaxed and flavourful dining experience.Kandy: In the village of Menikkumbura, join a Local Expert for a hands-on cooking experience, using fresh, locally sourced ingredients.
 Learn the techniques behind Sri Lanka’s fragrant dishes before sharing a meal together in a relaxed setting, gaining insight into the country’s rich culinary traditions.

 Transport